Before the internet transformed the way we purchase goods and services, brands relied on advertising and communications to emotionally engage us.

 Many organizations are struggling on this front.

-In a recent survey conducted by my company, Brandworkz, together with the Chartered Institute of Marketing (CIM), 81 percent of the 2,200 marketers we polled identified customer experience as a stronger driver of brand performance than communications.
+In a recent survey conducted by my company, brand management system provider Brandworkz, together with the Chartered Institute of Marketing (CIM), 81 percent of the 2,200 marketers we polled identified customer experience as a stronger driver of brand performance than communications.
 But our findings also showed that organizations are failing to implement, communicate and integrate brand experience as part of everyday internal working practice.

 1. Align Resources, Priorities, Culture Behind the Brand